Group Project:

 As you can see, it would be impossible to get a good grade if you just posted your initial solutions and then did not participate in the group discussion; but if another group member does not do their part, this does not affect your grade at all.

-To begin, click on the "Groups," button on the Main Course Menu in Blackboard, find your group, and start posting to your group discussion board right away!
+To begin, click on the "Groups," button on the Main Course Menu in Brightspace, find your group, and start posting to your group discussion board right away!

 And, as always, if your group really gets stuck on something, feel free to contact me for help!